yanchun628/Logseq/pages/MeetingWIthTommy.md

 - [[Jan 4th, 2022]]
 	- First lets review the grading team situation during the past two weeks of Christmas and new year holiday
-		- We arranged some additional backup resources on holiday to maintain the total output above 500k -
+		- We arranged some additional backup resources on holiday to maintain the total output above 500k.
+It even increased a lot last week
+-